Gibbo3771/slave-free-chocolate/README.md

 ## Contributing

-If you want to contribute then fork the repo and branch from the **develop branch**.
+If you want to contribute then fork the repo and branch from the **master branch**.
 If you are picking up an issue from  the issue tracker, please format your branch names as the following:

     issue_513